 January

-Harvard Theatre Collection Grant – Scholars at all stages of their careers are invited to apply to pursue projects that require in-depth research on Houghton Library’s holdings, draw on staff expertise, and participate in intellectual life at Harvard. ($4.5k stipend/1 year; required to be in residence at Houghton for four weeks within the fellowship year, which is July through June)
+Harvard Theatre Collection Grant – Scholars at all stages of their careers are invited to apply to pursue projects that require in-depth research on Houghton Library’s holdings, draw on staff expertise, and participate in intellectual life at Harvard. ($4.5k stipend/1 year; required to be in residence at Houghton for four weeks within the fellowship year, July through June)

 Kaplan Institute Faculty Fellowship – Enables Northwestern faculty to pursue independent projects of significance to the humanities while immersed in an interdisciplinary community of scholars.
 (Faculty may apply for a 50% teaching reduction, which does not count against the leave clock, or, funds permitting, a full year of supported leave.)